IraLeeBell/cosmic-colors/README.md

 # cosmic-colors
-A lightweight color theme for python.
+A lightweight color theme for Python.

 Cosmic Colors is a lightweight color theme for python.